Usage

 --cookies-from-browser <BROWSER>

-Load cookies from BROWSER (possible values, depending on your operating system, include Firefox, Chrome, ChromeBeta, Chromium).
+Load cookies from BROWSER (possible values, depending on your operating system, include Firefox, Chrome, ChromeBeta, Chromium; see the --list-cookie-sources option).

 --list-cookie-sources